 Filing a Truck Accident Claim

 Big truck crashes account for 3 percent of all traffic accidents on the roads of the United States and are responsible for 5,000 deaths and 130,000 injuries on the roads each year.
-As important as trucks are to the country’s economy they are just as dangerous to smaller vehicles on the roads.
-If you or a loved one has been injured in a truck accident, contact a semi accident attorney immediately for expert legal advice regarding your case.
-Truck accident attorneys will be able to help the plaintiff file a claim regarding a truck accident with the proper parties.
+Although big rig and semi trucks are vitally important to the country’s economy transporting goods all over the country, fully loaded commercial trucks are just potentially dangerous to smaller vehicles on the roads.
+If you or a loved one has been injured in a truck accident, contact a semi accident attorney at the law offices of Gordon & Elias, L.L.P. immediately for expert legal advice regarding your truck accident options.
+Call our TOLL FREE number: 800 - 773 - 6770 and speak with a truck accident attorney.
+Big rig and semi truck accident cases are complex requiring an experienced legal team who will aggressively pursue the parties who are responsible.

 Do Not Lie on the Claim